Baltasar de la Cueva, Count of Castellar

 Baltasar de la Cueva y Enríquez de Cabrera, iure uxoris Count of Castellar and Marquis of Malagón (sometimes Baltasar de la Cueva Enríquez de Cabrera y Arias de Saavedra) (1626 in Madrid - April 2, 1686) was viceroy of Peru from August 15, 1674 to July 7, 1678.

 He was a younger son of the 7th Duke of Alburquerque, and brother of Francisco Fernández de la Cueva, 8th Duke of Alburquerque, who served as Viceroy of New Spain.
-He married Teresa María Arias de Saavedra, 7th Countess of Castellar.

-Administration
+Early life

+He studied at the University of Salamanca, where the monarch granted him the position of dean of the choir in 1650.
+Four years later, he was appointed judge of the Royal Chancellery of Granada, and in 1659, prosecutor of the Royal Council of the Orders.
+He was also a member of the Royal and Supreme Council of the Indies, a knight of the Order of Santiago, a gentleman of the King's chamber, chief magistrate and marshal of Castile.

+In 1665 he was sent as ambassador to the Republic of Venice and between 1666 and 1672, he was ambassador to the Holy Roman Empire in Vienna from where he intervened in the election of Michał Korybut Wiśniowiecki as new King of Poland.

+Viceroy of Peru

 He was welcomed upon his arrival in Peru at the port of Callao on August 11, 1674 with the celebration of a corrida.
 There were also bullfights in Lima on November 6, 1674.

 On November 15, 1674 he reported to the Spanish Court that it was necessary to reduce the number of holidays in the viceroyalty, because the number then "exceeded 35, that, together with religious holidays, almost means that the greater part of the year is a holiday".
 On May 14, 1676 the Court issued a decree approving a reduction.

 During his period of administration, the laws of the Indies were compiled.